endlos99/xdt99/doc/MANUAL.md

 _Expressions_ are built using arithmetical operators `+`, `-`, `*`, `/`, `%`,
 and `**` and bit operators `&`, `|`, `^`, and `~`.
 Expressions are evaluated
 left-to-right with equal operator precedence; parentheses may be used to change the order of evaluation.
+As a safeguard, `xga99` warns about expressions with non-standard evaluation.
 For further details, please refer to the `xas99` section on expressions.

 _Literals_ may be decimal numbers, hexadecimal numbers prefixed by `>`, binary